jiehe2/PCR/README.md

 ### Citations

-If you end up using `PCR()` in a publication, please cite our paper, for which this package was created:Jie He, Yumou Qiu & Xiao-hua Zhou (2024).
+If you end up using `PCR()` in a publication, please cite our paper, for which this package was created: Jie He, Yumou Qiu & Xiao-hua Zhou (2024).
 Positive-Definite Covariance on Scalar Regression Positive-Definite Regularized Estimation for High Dimensional Covariance on Scalar Regression.